cork-labs/http-middleware-logger/README.md

 The child logger is exposed in `req.logger` and you can log further messages.

-All messages contain the same trace object.
+All messages contain the same trace object plus whatever data you provide to them.

 ```
 16:29:19.279Z  INFO az.auth: Service::handle()